luiswdy/ReadyKit/README.md

     Given an emergency kit contains one or more items When the user deletes a specific item from the kit Then the item should be removed from the kit

+  Scenario: Duplicate an Item in an Emergency Kit
+    Given an emergency kit contains one or more items When the user duplicates a specific item from the kit using swipe actions or contextual menu Then a new item with the same properties but a unique ID should be created and added to the kit

 Feature: Preferences and Notifications